sublee/subl.ee/docs/resume.md

     {: .note }

 :   Implemented the library to realize [Brian Jongseong Park's idea]
     [hangulize-idea].
-Originally, wrote it in Python, but rewrote in Go to achieve better features, performance, and productivity.
+Originally, wrote it in Python.
+But rewrote it in Go to achieve better features, performance, and productivity.

-    Designed and implemented the Web service and RESTful API on [Google App Engine][gae].
-Many professional Korean translators visit here to translate undocumented proper nouns.
+    Designed and implemented the Web service and RESTful API.
+Professional Korean translators usually visit here to translate undocumented proper nouns.
+For example, Netflix refers this project in [the Korean timed text style guide][netflix-style].

+    Using Go, RE2, GopherJS, Vue.js, Travis CI, Heroku, and GAE.

 [Profiling][], 2014--
 :   An interactive profiler for Python inspired by the Unity3D profiler.